Install Docker via Synology “Package Center”.

 Go to Control Panel / Task Scheduler / Create / Scheduled Task / User-defined script.
 Follow the instructions in the image below.

 - General: In the Task field type in “Install NodeRed“.
-Uncheck “Enabled” option.
+Uncheck the “Enabled” option.
 Select root User.

 - Schedule: Select Run on the following date then select “Do not repeat“.